bcgsc/SSAKE/readme.md

 The python version 2.0 (released in ssake_v2.0.tar.gz and distributed under ./tools) has not yet been fully tested.
-Due to SSAKE's memory requirements, you would need a version of the perl interpreter compiled for 64-bit computers if you intend to cluster millions of short sequences.
+Due to SSAKE's memory requirements, you would need a version of the perl interpreter compiled for 64-bit computers if you intend to assemble millions of short sequences.
 Development of SSAKE was done using perl v5.8.5 built for x86_64-linux-thread-multi

 With ssake_3.2.pl -p 0
-You can cluster ~5 million 25-mers with SSAKE on a computer with 4GB RAM
+You can assemble ~5 million 25-mers with SSAKE on a computer with 4GB RAM
-You can cluster 60-80 million 25-mers with SSAKE on a computer with 32GB RAM
+You can assemble 60-80 million 25-mers with SSAKE on a computer with 32GB RAM

 PLEASE READ:
 *When using paired-end reads (-p 1), SSAKE tracks in memory all paired reads located in contigs >= z.
 That means that the memory usage will increase drastically with the size of your data set.
 Just be aware of this limitation and don't be surprised if you observe a lot of data swapping to disk if you attempt to run SSAKE on a machine with little RAM.

 SSAKE might not be suited to work with 454-type reads.
-Simply because recurring base insertions/deletions errors, such as those commonly seen in homopolymeric regions, will not cluster well in the context of the SSAKE algorithm scheme.
+Simply because recurring base insertions/deletions errors, such as those commonly seen in homopolymeric regions, will not assemble well in the context of the SSAKE algorithm scheme.
 Sanger reads are ok, as long as reads are quality-trimmed.

 ### Install